 Krystal Nicol is an Australian-based university student with an overwhelming passion for animals and writing.
 She is currently double majoring in Creative Writing and Spanish and dabbling in Screenwriting and Editing.
 When she isn’t reading or writing, she’s probably daydreaming about what she’s going to read and write next.

-One thought on “Pointed Teeth, Pointed Time by Krystal Nicol”
+One Reply to “Pointed Teeth, Pointed Time by Krystal Nicol”